text goes here.

 - Create and leverage a network of community partners as a message delivery channel that can be both more culturally-relevant and cost-effective than mainstream, traditional media.

-AC-DHS-funded drug and alcohol services providers who gain skills in effective, community engagement will have a blueprint for developing lasting connections that restore and build trust with skeptical residents and address a range of health disparities and inequities (i.e., SUDs) in low-income communities of color.
+AC-DHS-funded drug and alcohol services providers who gain skills in effective community engagement will have a blueprint for developing lasting connections that restore and build trust with skeptical residents and address a range of health disparities and inequities (i.e., SUDs) in low-income communities of color.
 Building this type of credibility increases both impact and effectiveness.

-Co-facilitated by MEE partner, Sulaiman Nuriddin M. Ed. and a local, community-embedded therapist of color within Allegheny County, this interactive workshop is a professional development opportunity for any providers or clinical staff (including frontline, outreach, home visitors, and therapists) who work directly with families and individuals impacted by substance-use disorders and other health disparities.
+The “Creating Safe Spaces” workshop will enhance the ability of public-facing staff to create more welcoming environments and positive interactions with men and families of color in the County.
+Co-facilitated with MEE partner, Sulaiman Nuriddin M.Ed., this interactive, 3-hour workshop is a professional development opportunity for any providers or clinical staff (including frontline, outreach, home visitors and therapists) who work directly with families and individuals impacted by substance-use disorders and other health disparities.
 The workshop is designed to improve participants’ cultural competency and ability to effectively communicate about the range of prevention, intervention, recovery and treatment options with communities of color.
+It also provides strategies and tactics for effectively communicating with men returning from incarceration or recovering from addiction, in order to support their wellness and their return to their families/communities.

 As a result of exploring these topics, participants will: